pw1/stddir/README.md

 ## Cache directories
 Cache finds directories where applications should cache information.
-An array with one or more directories is returned.
-The array is sorted by the importance.
-The directory with the highest importance is the first item.

-Depending on the operating system the array contains the following items (in this order):
+Depending on the operating system the array contains the following items:

 ### Linux:
 1. `${XDG_CACHE_HOME}/<program>`